bjablonski20/finalproject-qtm350-caprese/README.md

 # Assessing Accuracy of Amazon Transcribe at Increasing Speech Speeds: Demo
 This demo solution and Github repo demonstrates how to test the accuracy of Amazon Transcribe at increasing levels of speech speed.
-It consists of both the data used in this solution as well as the notebook and code to recreate the solution
+It consists of both the data used in this solution as well as the notebook and code to recreate the solution.
+The blog post can also be found in html format at the following [link](http://qtm350finalproject-hostingbucket.s3-website-us-east-1.amazonaws.com)

 ## Data
 For this example, 8 different texts are read.
 Each text is read and recorded 10 different times at 5 different speeds: 75 words per minute, 125 words per minute, 175 words per minute, 225 words per minute, and 275 words per minute.